 “Let’s go inside,” said Mandy.
 “I’m cold.
 Plus, we have to see Remus’s friends’ prank.
 I wonder if everyone else is awake yet.”

-I felt better after getting my worries out.
-I walked with Mandy into the Great Hall in better spirits.
-The first thing I noticed was how dark it seemed.
+I felt better after getting my worries out, and walked with Mandy into the Great Hall in better spirits.
+The first thing I noticed was how dark it seemed, but how nice and flowery it smelled.
 The windows were entirely covered with a thick layer of green vines.
 As I watched, the vines lengthened and spread immensely.
 It was like it had been sped up about a hundred times faster than normal.
-There were lots of flowers, too.
-The whole Hall smelled like them.
-I noticed a lot of lilies scattered along the Gryffindor table.
-That must have been James’ idea – as if he thought that Lily would approve of their behaviour more if he did that – but she would probably just continue thinking James an arrogant git.
+And there were lots of colourful blossoms, too; I noticed a lot of lilies scattered along the Gryffindor table.
+That must have been James’ idea – as if he thought that Lily would approve of their behaviour more if he did that.
 I glanced at the other tables, which were each covered with their individual flower type, and winding around the Slytherin table was some prickly thing that must have been poisonous.
 Apart from the lethal-looking Slytherin vine, everything looked almost pretty.
 Which was nice, but what kind of prank was that?